Grantee Directory

 Snappable

-To support Snappable’s digital payment system that solves the challenges of using government-funded nutrition benefits, providing an efficient digital payment and invoice management system
+To develop a digital payment system that streamlines the use of government-funded nutrition benefits, offering an efficient and accessible payment and invoice management solution.

 Grant amount: $50,000